Projects you can join in

 Dates and Locations

-All activities will be in the region between Hartley and south into Kanangra-Boyd.
-It’s a good idea to organise overnight accomodation if you’re coming from Sydney as it’s a long drive.
-There is range of accomodation available in the upper Blue Mountains, and some camp grounds nearby to the sites.
+Scat Surveys in May and June 2019 will be in the region between Hartley and south into Kanangra-Boyd.
+It’s a good idea to organise overnight accommodation if you’re coming from Sydney as it’s a long drive.
+There is range of accommodation available in the upper Blue Mountains, and some camp grounds nearby to the sites.
 Once you register we’ll let you know which area we’ll be surveying on the days you can make it.

 You’ll need your own transport, or otherwise to arrange a car pool with other volunteers as there is no public transport to the survey sites.
 All survey sites will be accessible by 2WD vehicle, otherwise we will ferry you in our 4WD from an agreed meeting point for that day.